The Livetracking of XCTrack is a great feature to see, be seen and communicate with others. XCTrack runs on Xcontest LIVE platform.

 To be able to see others via XC Guide requires an internet connection.
 This can be obtained either through your SIM card (mostly recommended because it doesn’t require any concern before take off) or by sharing your phone’s internet (hotspot) through WIFI or Bluetooth.
 Without the need of a Flarm receiving device, this method allows you to get all aircrafts around you on XCTrack map.

-Watch also the quick video tuto that shows how to import XC Guide settings file into AIR³ 7.3
+Watch a video tuto that shows how to configure XC Guide and XCTrack in the videos tuto page.

 You can set what you want to display (filters) on the map by changing the settings in XC Guide.
 Note that XC Guide has to run in the background to let XCtrack get the info to display.

 - Aircrafts using a Flarm

 - Garmin Inreach

 In addition, you can configure XC Guide to also display the following livetracking pilots: